GoogleChrome/web.dev/src/site/content/en/blog/mainline-mensware/index.md

 Once the service worker activates and the offline page is precached, it is then used to **respond to offline navigation requests by the user**.
-While Mainline Menswear's web app is an SPA, the offline page shows only after the page reloads, the user closes and reopens the browser tab, or when the web app is launched from the homescreen while offline.
+While Mainline Menswear's web app is an SPA, the offline page shows only after the page reloads, the user closes and reopens the browser tab, or when the web app is launched from the home screen while offline.

 To achieve this, Mainline Menswear provided a fallback to failed [`NavigationRoute`](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-routing.NavigationRoute)